-IBS affects 10-20% of the population and is more common in women than men, and in those aged under 50.
+IBS affects 1 in 7 people and is more common in women than men, and in those aged under 50.

 What causes IBS?

 The exact cause of IBS is still not certain.
 However, there is emerging evidence that changes in your gut bacteria and inflammation of your immune system may play a role in its development.